 - For a two-life gift annuity the minimum age of the younger life-income beneficiary is 65.

 - For a deferred-payment charitable gift annuity the minimum age of any life-income beneficiary is 65 at the date of contribution and 70 at the date of the first deferred payment.

-Example: A married couple, Michael and Lisa, both 55, wish to supplement their retirement income with deferred-payment gift annuities.
+Example: A married couple, Michael and Lisa, both 57, wish to supplement their retirement income with deferred-payment gift annuities.
 After consulting with their own financial advisors and a member of our staff, they decide to contribute $25,000 each year for the next ten years to our gift annuity program.

 The tax and financial benefits of this arrangement to Michael and Lisa are as follows: